 TRY YOUR HARDEST to wait until it’s completely cooled.
 The bread will thank you for it.
 Trust me.
 (Cutting hot bread = squished flat loaf).

+Slather it with butter.
 The combination of freshly baked bread with homemade butter?
 It’s a culinary masterpiece, for real.
 There’s NOTHING like it!

-You won’t be sorry if you try making this no knead bread.
+You won’t be sorry if you try making this no-knead bread.
 The experience and gratification of making your own bread is amazing and well … the taste is something out of this world!!

 TIPS AND TRICKS FOR THIS DUTCH OVEN BREAD: